Riding On Insulin | Action sports + Alaskan adventure retreats for kids, teens and adults with type 1 diabetes

 Travel seven hours north of the nearest grocery store, cross the arctic circle, and travel 63 more miles to the village of Wiseman.
 There, from the comfort of Arctic Hive — an off-grid retreat center — you’ll get the chance to see the Northern Lights, in an area deemed as having some of the best Aurora displays in the world.

-Imagine having the time to do some gentle yoga daily in a stunning geodesic dome, while the wood stove warms the air.
-As you open your eyes from your meditation cushion, you take in the incredible snow-capped peaks through the massive bay window overlooking the Brooks Range.
+Imagine having the time to do some gentle yoga daily in a stunning dome, while the wood stove warms the air.
+You take in the incredible snow-capped peaks through the massive bay window overlooking the Brooks Range.

 Deep breath.